Academy Sports and Outdoors (NASDAQ:ASO) Price Target Raised to $70.00 at Stephens

 Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) had its price target lifted by Stephens from $68.00 to $70.00 in a research note released on Wednesday, The Fly reports.
 Stephens currently has an overweight rating on the stock.

 Several other research firms have also weighed in on ASO.
-Loop Capital reduced their price objective on Academy Sports and Outdoors from $58.00 to $43.00 and set a buy rating for the company in a research note on Monday, March 28th.
-UBS Group raised their price objective on Academy Sports and Outdoors from $52.00 to $56.00 and gave the stock a buy rating in a research note on Monday, December 6th.
 Zacks Investment Research lowered Academy Sports and Outdoors from a hold rating to a sell rating in a research note on Wednesday, March 9th.
 The Goldman Sachs Group raised Academy Sports and Outdoors from a neutral rating to a buy rating and raised their price objective for the stock from $47.00 to $58.00 in a research note on Tuesday, December 14th.
-Finally, Oppenheimer began coverage on Academy Sports and Outdoors in a research report on Tuesday, December 14th.
-They issued an outperform rating for the company.
+UBS Group raised their price objective on Academy Sports and Outdoors from $52.00 to $56.00 and gave the stock a buy rating in a research note on Monday, December 6th.
+Loop Capital reduced their price objective on Academy Sports and Outdoors from $58.00 to $43.00 and set a buy rating for the company in a research note on Monday, March 28th.
+Finally, Oppenheimer started coverage on Academy Sports and Outdoors in a research note on Tuesday, December 14th.
+They set an outperform rating for the company.
 One research analyst has rated the stock with a sell rating and eleven have issued a buy rating to the stock.
 Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $55.25.

 Shares of ASO stock opened at $38.81 on Wednesday.
 Academy Sports and Outdoors has a 1 year low of $28.39 and a 1 year high of $51.08.
 The stock has a market cap of $3.44 billion, a PE ratio of 5.95, a price-to-earnings-growth ratio of 0.39 and a beta of 1.73.
 The business’s fifty day moving average is $35.75 and its 200-day moving average is $40.33.
 The company has a debt-to-equity ratio of 0.50, a quick ratio of 0.35 and a current ratio of 1.36.